draugwath/ScriptWrapper/README.md

 # ScriptWrapper

 ScriptWrapper is a Windows Forms application that provides a graphical user interface (GUI) for controlling a proprietary script.
 The application allows users to configure options, run the script, and view the script output.
+It builds as a single-file application, which unzips the GUI and script into a temporary folder and delivers users a simple solution with GUI.

 ## Getting Started